Flicker

 How Uploads Work:

-- Hotkey triggers screenshot capture
+- Hotkey triggers screenshot capture (or you drag-and-drop / select files in the Upload tab)

 - Image automatically saved (temporary)

-- File uploaded to Emberly in background
+- File uploaded to Emberly in background, with a live progress indicator

-- URL copied to your clipboard
+- URL copied to your clipboard (or opened, depending on your Post-Upload Action setting)

 - Success notification shows